f5devcentral/f5-agility-labs-xc/docs/class7/module0/task3.rst

    *What to notice:*
    - The certificate file is stored on the GitLab server.
    - The filename and password must match pipeline expectations.

-   *What happened behind the scenes:*
-   - The pipeline will load this file at runtime for API authentication.
-   - Terraform and Python scripts use it to create and manage F5XC resources.

 Wrap-Up
 ~~~~~~~